 If the worker dies before age 65 of a non-work-related injury or disease, the WSIB pays a pre-retirement death benefit, under the first applicable category in the order listed below:

-- surviving spouse (as defined in 20-01-02, Definitions and Application Dates) who was cohabiting with the worker at the time of his/her death
+- surviving spouse (as defined in 20-01-02, Definitions and Application Dates) who was cohabiting with the worker at the time of their death

 - living dependent children (in equal shares)